Import entities from a CSV file in ITSI

 ITSI uses the

 itsiimportobjects command to import entities from a CSV file.
-All events your Splunk platform deployment indexes from a manual entity import from a CSV file is stored in the
+All events your Splunk platform deployment indexes from a CSV file is stored in the itsi_import_objects index.
+Each event has the

 itsi_import_objects:csv source type.